-Guest-list etiquette is one of the trickiest parts of planning a wedding.
-Whether you’re worried you’ve invited too many people, are trying to squeeze in your parents’ friends, or can’t figure out who gets a plus-one, there are so many questions to answer before those invitations go out the door.
-And that’s before someone else has started to plan your bridal shower.
+Guest list etiquette is one of the trickiest parts of planning a wedding.
+Whether you’re worried you’ve invited too many people, you're trying to squeeze in your parents’ friends, or you can’t figure out who gets a plus one, there are so many questions to answer before those invitations go out the door.
+And those same questions may apply when it comes to planning your bridal shower.

-The only exception to this rule is an office bridal shower.
+One other exception to this rule is an office bridal shower.
+"If your colleagues insist on hosting a small shower for you at work (and you've clued them in that your wedding can't accommodate everyone in your department), then it is appropriate for you to accept someone wanting to host a modest shower in your honor (but it shouldn't be expected by any means)," says Nichols.
 These workplace events are usually hosted by a number of coworkers (usually not a bridesmaid or family member of the bride), and the office will often contribute to cover the costs of the celebration.
-So even if only one of your coworkers is actually getting invited to the wedding, it’s perfectly acceptable to celebrate with all of your colleagues without extending an invitation to everyone.
+Even if only one of your closest coworkers is actually getting an invite to the wedding, it’s perfectly acceptable to celebrate with all of your colleagues in this way without extending an invitation to everyone.